kdacada/Pixelward-landing/README.md

 # 🛡️ PixelWard

-**Defend your identity with AI-powered image protection that adapts before the internet sees it.**
 PixelWard™ is building the next-generation privacy shield for creatives, activists, and everyday users — one pixel at a time.

 ---